 The next question many business owners have is the type of content to share.
 Every post should contain a photo to garner attention, along with some valuable information.
-While it may be tempting, avoid posting too many posts of your products.
-Product posts typically don’t perform very well on social media, and if you post them too often, algorithms will make your posts almost invisible.
+While it may be tempting, avoid posting too many posts about your products.
+Product posts typically don’t perform very well on social media; if you post them too often, algorithms will make your posts almost invisible.
 The best posts are engaging and capture your followers’ interests.

 Another great way to use social media is through live streaming.
-This tactic will automatically reach more users and broaden your audience, and it’s completely free to use.
-Not only will it allow your customers to feel more connected to you and your business, but it will also help you describe your reopening plans in a clear and honest way.
-This is a great way to explain any changes you’ve made to be COVID-compliant, whether it’s limiting capacity in your cafe or changing your hours.
+This tactic will automatically reach more users and broaden your audience, and it’s free to use.
+It will allow your customers to feel more connected to you and your business and help you describe your reopening plans clearly and honestly.
+This is a great way to explain any changes you’ve made to be COVID-compliant, whether limiting capacity in your cafe or changing your hours.

 When you’re considering how to get customers back in the door, think about ways to make your business safer.
 For example, if you own a cafe or restaurant, offering to-go meals or outdoor seating will make it easier for more people to eat or drink at your business.
 Following pandemic precautions will keep your customers safe and allow more people to visit your business when you reopen.

-Other ways to keep your customers safe include the use of masks for your staff, posting signage to remind customers of social distancing, and providing hand sanitizer for customers entering your business.
+Other ways to keep your customers safe include using masks for your staff, posting signage to remind customers of social distancing, and providing hand sanitizer for customers entering your business.

 Starting an LLC